Class of 2022

 - Hometown: Bangalore, India

 Vaibhav Mopidevi, who goes by his nickname Mopi, is an avid Formula 1 follower and adventure enthusiast.
 He's driven by his desire to learn more about the world of business and film at Notre Dame.
 Mopi took an unconventional route of a gap year after high school to pursue his interest in travel, film-making, and endurance events.
-He is the youngest Indian to have taken part in the world's toughest single-day triathlon event and the IRONMAN triathlon, a certified P2 paragliding pilot licensed to take off from any site in the world, and a master rescue scuba diver who enjoys diving with sharks.
+He is the youngest Indian to have taken part in the world's toughest single-day triathlon event - the IRONMAN triathlon, a certified P2 paragliding pilot licensed to take off from any site in the world, and a master rescue scuba diver who enjoys diving with sharks.

 In high school, Mopi was elected to student government five years in a row and graduated as school captain, the highest post of honor in his institution.
 He also co-founded an organization named Umang Bengaluru that assisted in providing sanitary packages to women in rural villages around Bangalore.
 Mopi was heavily involved in Model UN and debate, captaining his high school team for two years.
-By the time he graduated, he had competed in over 30 conferences and won an award in every one.
+By the time he graduated, he had competed in over 30 conferences and won an award in every one of them.
 Some of his major achievements were awards at Harvard Model UN, India, and Ivy League Model UN India.
 He also served as an Assistant Director alongside students from Harvard University at a conference in Beijing.

 For his Social Justice summer, he interned for a joint project between Macquarie University and The Sydney Institute of Marine Science in Sydney, Australia, called The Living Sea Walls Projects.
 The project is aimed at conserving and enhancing the habitat of the Harbour walls in Sydney.
 Mopi worked along with renowned scientists from across Australia.
 He assisted in bringing Sydney Science Week to life and also spoke at the event which brought together over 400 high school students from across the city to learn about the conservation activities at The Great Barrier Reef and its future.